 Coming with a free trial version, this cloud-based solution is easily scalable to grow together with your company.
 Its accounting module enables tying sales and order fulfillment to pricing, which, together with its comprehensive cross-departmental integration, provides full visibility of the organization’s workflow.
 In NetSuite, all financial back-end processes (expenditure and asset management, billing, inventory, etc.) are automated, giving employees more time for their core responsibilities.
 Customers can choose among several packages with a different scope of functionalities, finding the best fit for their enterprise.

 It is an excellent tool for startups and small businesses, which is simple to learn and use.
 With its three basic components being reporting, inventory, and pricing, it is primarily honed to cater to accounting needs, so many companies employ its Balance Sheet, Profit and Loss, and Chart of Account functionalities.
-It is somewhat slow in performance and hard to switch between modules, but as an elementary system of financial record, Quickbooks is second to none.
+It is somewhat slow in performance and hard to switch between modules, but as an elementary system of financial records, Quickbooks is second to none.

 This cloud-based software is a perfect fit for manufacturing and wholesale distribution ventures.
-Its forte is data entry streamlining that enhances this dreary procedure and eliminates human error at the same time.
+Its forte is data entry streamlining which enhances this dreary procedure and eliminates human error at the same time.
 Another Sage productivity-boosting functionality Sage is a multicurrency management tool, which, combined with sales tax automation, makes this software especially valuable for international financial operations.
 Its pricing plan is an epitome of flexibility, allowing users to pick and pay only for the modules and features they need.

 Being quite comprehensive, this tool excels in the manufacturing sector, taking care of taxes, costs, and payables as well as providing forecasts and real-time data tracking.
 To automate some tasks and produce valuable analytics, Syspro leverages smart platforms communicating online (the so-called smart factories).
 Once you opt for it, you should contact the vendor as it is delivered on a quote-based plan (both locally and accessed from the cloud).